hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-general-purpose.md

 public int prepareDailyTransactions() { ... }
 ```

-Apart from native SQL implemented by the database, all general purpose queries accept Dynamic SQL.
+Apart from using native SQL features available in the database, all general purpose queries also accept Dynamic SQL.

 ## Parameters